alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Starting with our basic structure of 12 consonants and 3 vowels, a conservative estimation for syllable variability might be:

-* Increasing to 20 consonants and 9 vowels for structure 𝛫𝛢𝛫 yields 3600 combinations.
+* Increasing to 20 consonants and 9 vowels for structure _KAK_ yields 3600 combinations.
-* New syllable structures 𝛫𝛫𝛢𝛫 or 𝛫𝛢𝛫𝛫 yield 5184 combinations each.
+* New syllable structures _KKAK_ or _KAKK_ yield 5184 combinations each.
-* Adding four tones per vowel for structure 𝛫𝛢𝛫 yield 1728 combinations.
+* Adding four tones per vowel for the original structure _KAK_ yield 1728 combinations.

 Of course many of these innovations may have been used in conjunction to achieve even greater vocabularies.